BellerophonMobile/logberry/docs/motivations.md

    simple scripts and tools to summarize or visualize logs.

  * Like all libraries, logging should be simple to use and quick to get started.
-However, The logging needs of a small, one-off, fun project are not the same as a large, multi-aspect component built by a changing pool of developers.
+However, the logging needs of a small, one-off, fun project are not the same as a large, multi-aspect component built by a changing pool of developers.
 Some additional complexity and effort is well worthwhile if it reduces the overall work.
 In